satyaphani2404/DSA/week1/questions.md

     A

-14. Write a program to print the Alphabet Inverted Half Pyramid Pattern.

-ABCDE
- ABCD
-  ABC
-   AB
-    A

-15. Write a Program to print the Full Pyramid Alphabet Pattern.
+14. Write a Program to print the Full Pyramid Alphabet Pattern.

     A
    BBB